jongs/jongs.github.io/_posts/2020-12-17-brain-and-mind.md

 ---
 layout: post
 title: Brain and Mind
-description: summary and analysis of what I have read on the braind and the mind
+description: summary and analysis of what I have read on the brain and the mind
 summary: an intro to the brain and mind duality problem
 tags: science
 ---